belloshehu/crane-receiver/README.md

-# Remote controlled crane Arduino code
+# Receiver of a Remote controlled crane using Arduino
 The transmitter code is available [in this repository](https://github.com/belloshehu/crane-transmitter)